lmbarros/simple-minded-home/README.md

     * Consider updating only every minute, or maybe 5 minutes.
     * Check if I can get to some low-power state in between updates.
     * Send data somewhere.
+        * Alright, at least got the code to make HTTP requests in place!

 ### Reference